AVS 401: Capstone in AVS I

 Student Learning Objectives

-At the conclusion of this course, student will have the skills to perform the following numbered tasks.
+At the conclusion of this course, students will have the skills to perform the following numbered tasks.
 Course objectives specific to each learning outcome are provided as lettered explanations.

 1. How to find and assess the quality of scientific information.